troglobit/gul/README.md

 Bugs
 ----

 Plenty.
-Do something about it! :P
+Fix them and send pull request at GitHub :P

-A trace is written to stderr.
-Redirect the trace to a file when running gul, see the source for more info, as usual.
+To debug, `configure --enabled-debug` and a trace will be written to `gul.log`.
+See the source for more info, as usual.

-    gul filename 2>logfile

 Files